Turboprop: Technological aspects

 Exhaust thrust in a turboprop is sacrificed in favor of shaft power, which is obtained by extracting additional power (beyond that necessary to drive the compressor) from turbine expansion.
 Owing to the additional expansion in the turbine system, the residual energy in the exhaust jet is low.
 Consequently, the exhaust jet produces about 10% of the total thrust.
 A higher proportion of the thrust comes from the propeller at low speeds and less at higher speeds.

 Turboprops have bypass ratios of 50–100, although the propulsion airflow is less clearly defined for propellers than for fans.

 The propeller is coupled to the turbine through a reduction gear that converts the high RPM/low torque output to low RPM/high torque.
 This can be of two primary designs, free-turbine and fixed.
-A free-turbine turboshaft found on the Pratt & Whitney Canada PT6, where the gas generator is not connected to the propeller.
+A free-turbine turboshaft is found on the Pratt & Whitney Canada PT6, where only the turbine is connected to the propeller while the rest of the gas generator (compressor and combustor) spin independently.
 This allows for propeller strike or similar damage to occur without damaging the gas generator and allowing for only the power section (turbine and gearbox) to be removed and replaced in such an event, and also allows for less stress on the start during engine ground starts.
-Whereas a fixed shaft has the gearbox and gas generator connected, such as on the Honeywell TPE331.
+By contrast, a fixed shaft engine has the gearbox, turbine, and gas generator connected on a shared shaft, such as on the Honeywell TPE331.